shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 The bear was walking to the pig pen.
 He opened the gate and went inside.
 Several dozen pigs surrounded him.

 “Grain!
 Corn!
 Barley!”
 The bear greeted each pig as they came to him.
 “Are you ready for your lunch?
-Are you ready for your lunch?"
+Are *you* ready for your lunch?"

 *OINK OINK!* The pigs all oinked in excitement.

 “Ok, I’ll go get you your lunch.”

-The bear turned and looked in his direction.
+The bear turned and looked in the young fawn’s direction.

 Zemorsin ducked and slinked further into the silo, out of view.